Editing with the Internal Editor

 SaveToolbar

-Brings up a Page Setup dialog box, for settings such as margins.
-Note that Internet Explorer's default page header and footer are turned off whenever you are using this editor, and that change applies even to printing from a regular Internet Explorer window while this editor window is open.
+Note that Internet Explorer's default page header and footer are turned off whenever you are using this editor, and that changes made here apply even to any printing done from a regular Internet Explorer window, but only while this editor window is open.
+Changes to the page header and footer made here do not persist between uses of this window.

 Print Preview...